jonlpersson/ed-latimore/site/_posts/2016-04-19-how-to-get-into-a-relationship.md

 This way, you are more likely to find someone who naturally aligns with what you expect in a partner rather than forcing someone to compromise or make concessions.

-> <br>"He who is convinced against his will, remains of the same opinion still."
+> "He who is convinced against his will, remains of the same opinion still."

 I can’t tell you what your rules should be.
 That will come with your own development and experience.
 What I can tell you is that having rules for who gets your time is a good idea in all of your relationships; not just your romantic ones.